benjaminverbeek/MLL-python/README.md

 # MLL-python
-MLL fit alogrithm implemented in python.
+MLL fit algorithm implemented in python.
 For LL-bar decay.